HiruAmarajeewa/Entrepreneurial-Intention-Among-Generation-in-Sri-Lanka/README.md

 ## 🙌 Acknowledgments
 A big shoutout to everyone involved in making this research possible!

-## 📌 License
-This project is licensed under the [MIT License](LICENSE.md).

-Feel free to explore, contribute, and let's empower the next generation of entrepreneurs together! 💡

 ## 🚀 Installation

 Clone the repository to your local machine using the following command: